 While no longer a full-time faculty member, he continues to

-work on selected research projects.
+work on selected projects.

-His research interests include the design of instruments for
+the design of instruments for

 automated long-term monitoring of marine environments,

 design and analysis of algorithms and data structures.